Bases, markers and routes

 After clicking on the "Bases and markers" button, the "Bases, markers and routes" menu will open on the "Markers" module.
 In order to access the "Markers" module, the corresponding menu shall be selected.

 Markers can help to understand the context in which the flights will take place, for example, by showing relevant infrastructures (such as airports or hospitals).
-Additionally, it is a good practice to use them to mark takeoff and landing exact positions (after measuring them with a UAS or an external GNSS measuring tool).

 Most of the tools available for markers are identical to the ones presented for bases.